x0lg0n/x0lg0n/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning Models.<br>👯 I’m looking to collaborate on Projects<br>🤝 I’m looking for help with projects and learning.<br>🌱 I’m currently learning Machine Learning and Web Developement.<br>💬 Ask me about technology and mathematics.<br>⚡ Fun fact
+🔭 I’m currently working on Machine Learning Models.<br>👯 I’m looking to collaborate on Projects<br>🤝 I’m looking for help with projects and learning.<br>🌱 I’m currently learning Machine Learning and Web Developement.<br>💬 Ask me about technology and mathematics.<br>⚡ Fun fact : I Love Watching Anime.

 ## 🌐 Socials: